 A business, like a person or a family, can have personal property.
-The types of property that a business owns is slightly different from that of an individual, and the tax issues involved with business property are also different.
+The types of property that a business owns are slightly different from that of an individual, and the tax issues involved with business property are also different.

 Personal property for an individual or business is property owned by that person or business which is movable and is not affixed to or associated with the land.
 Basically, personal property is everything except real property (land and buildings).

 Personal property for a business would include everything from the smallest stapler or calculator to a company-owned car or large piece of machinery.
 It includes manufacturing equipment, office furniture and equipment, computers, tablets, cell phones, and vehicles purchased and used by the business, and, basically, everything that isn't "nailed down."
 In other words, personal property is movable, while real property is not.

 Types of Personal Property